This article contains compensated links; please read my disclaimer for more information.

 Shopping in Oslo

 There are two annual sales in Oslo – summer sale and winter sale.
 Winter sale starts just after Christmas and increases for full after the New Year’s.
 There are also a few minor sales throughout the year.
 Oslo has a few shopping malls in the city centrum with all the known chain stores.
-However, you will find many charming boutiques that support young and up and coming designers.
+However, you will find many charming boutiques that support young and up and coming designers as well as known Scandinavian designers in the area of Gruneløkka.
 Visit Steen & Strøm Department Store – it has the most extensive selection of fashion in Oslo and is located just off the main street Karl Johan.

 Things to do in Oslo in December

 December is a festive month, and Oslo gets decorated with beautiful Christmas lights and ornaments.
 People are in a Christmas mood, and there are a lot of Christmas Parties going on.
 In December you have the chance to experience Norwegian people up close.
-We are maybe not the most open people, but during December all our guards are down due to partying and upcoming holidays, and you can interact with us much more natural.
+We are maybe not the most open people, but during December all our guards are down due to partying and upcoming holidays, and you will find us in a chatty mood.

 Christmas Market is open every day in December, and you will find the main one in the middle of the main street, Karl Johan.
 Here you can taste and buy traditional Norwegian food and drinks, and decorations.
-Christmas Market is a great place to get those unique souvenirs.
+Christmas Market is a great place to get those unique souvenirs you want to bring home.

 Visit Museum of Oslo which presents the city’s history through models, paintings, and photographs.
 Exhibitions are mainly Norwegian, but you may borrow the free audioguide.

 The pre-Christmas sales (or offerings) start in December.
-Norway is expensive so you can make a bargain during sales.
+Norway is expensive and if you want to do some shopping do it during the sales.

 Norwegian traditional food you only get in winter

-Every country has some odd food traditions, and types of food and Norway is no different.
+Every country has some odd food traditions and odd types of food, and Norway is no different.
 The traditional Christmas food for Oslo area is Roast Pork Belly – Ribbe served with potatoes, sausages, meat cakes and pickled cabbage.
-During December, you can get it served in any restaurant in Oslo, and this traditional dish is typical for Eastern Norway is pretty delicious.
+During December, you can get it served in any restaurant in Oslo, and this traditional Eastern Norway Christmas dish is pretty delicious.

-While you are in Oslo in December you should taste Rakfisk – it is a trout which has been salted and fermented from anywhere from two months to a year, being stored in cold temperatures.
+While you are in Oslo in December you should taste Rakfisk.
+Rakfisk is a trout which has been salted and fermented for a period of anywhere between two months and up to one year, being stored in cold temperatures.
 Then, after some necessary preparation (when the smell is most pungent), it is ready to be consumed.
 Note of caution – you should not eat it if you are pregnant.

 There are as many different traditions as families, but as we divide Norway into four parts – South, East, North, and West, so does the main Christmas food traditions follow their part of the country.
 During Christmas, you can get traditional dishes in restaurants in Oslo from all parts of Norway.
 My favorite is Pinnekjøtt which is popular in Western and Northern Norway.
 Pinnekjøt is dried mutton ribs and is the undefeated Christmas dinner champion.
 Southern Norway usually has some fish and Lutefisk.
 Lutefisk is essentially dried stockfish (usually cod) which is then treated and soaked in lye (or sodium hydroxide) and cold water.
 For an in-depth description of traditional Norwegian Christmas Food, you can check Norwegian Arts site which is run by Norwegian Royal Ambessy.

-January and February itinerary for Oslo will also be perfect for December.
-But December has a unique Christmas spirit I believe you would love to experience.
+Visiting Oslo in January or February will give you the same opportunities as in December.
+But where December kan give you a unique Christmas spirit I believe you would love to experience, January and February may treat with beautiful winter weather.
+You will also experience Olso and its attractions in peace and quiet as these months are two of the lowest seasons.
 So pick what you like and adjust it to the weather and the time you have to explore.

 I highly recommend you to get Oslo Pass.
 Depending on the length of your stay the pass is available for 24, 48 or 72 hours.
 Oslo Pass gives you free entries to 36 top tourist attractions and museums in Oslo, free access to public transportation in the whole of Olso and some suburbs, and discounts at some restaurants, cafes, and shops.